 Registration must be submitted by September 15, 2017 for the Early Bird Registration rate to secure your registration for the training.
+Space is limited.
 You will receive an email confirmation and receipt upon submitting your registration.
 For questions please contact: Louis@agriculturaljusticeproject.org.

-Requirements for Registration for the Food Justice Certified Inspectors Training: All participants must be able to attend all 3 days and sessions of the training in order to be eligible to take the final exam and to receive a certificate.
-After completion of all FJC training days, participants will be asked to take an exam in order to receive a certificate to become an AJP approved inspector/reviewer.
-You will receive more information about the take-home exam at the training.
+Requirements for Registration for the Food Justice Certified Inspectors Training: All participants must be able to attend all 3 days and sessions of the training in order to be eligible to take the final exam and to receive a certificate to conduct reviews and inspections.

-Confidentiality Agreement: All participants must complete the AJP confidentiality agreement form as part of their registration.
+Confidentiality Agreement: All participants must complete the AJP confidentiality agreement form as part of their registration and hold information regarding participating entities in strict confidence.
 Once we have received your registration and signed confidentiality agreement, we will begin sharing information about the participating northeast farms and businesses prior to the training.

 Payment: Early Registration Rate is $675 per registrant before September 15, 2017 and $775 thereafter.
-Link for our registration page coming soon!
+Click here to register!

 Woolman Hill Quaker Retreat Center